grockious/deepsynth/README.md

 ## Training

-To train DeepSynth agent on Montezuma’s Revenge run training.py in the root folder:
+To train DeepSynth agent on Montezuma’s Revenge run training.py in the root folder:<br>
-'python3 training.py'
+`python3 training.py